 You will love Grandma's old fashioned meringue cookie recipes.
-Whether you want fancy cookies for a special occasion or just a special treat for yourself, you cannot beat meringues.
+Whether you want fancy cookies for a special occasion or just a special treat for yourself, you cannot beat light-as-a-feather meringues.
 They are elegant, sweet-tasting cookies that make any get-together an occasion to be remembered.

 Miss Parloa's New Cook Book (1880)

 Beat the whites of six eggs to a stiff froth.
 They should be beaten until so light and dry that they begin to fly off of the beater.
 Stir in a cupful of powdered sugar, gently and quickly.

 Spread paraffin (waxed) paper over three boards, which measure about nine by twelve inches.
 Drop the mixture by spoonfuls on the boards, having perhaps a dozen on each one.

 Dry in a warm oven for about three-quarters of an hour; then brown them slightly.
 Lift from the paper and stick them together at the base by twos.
 A dozen and a half can be made from the quantities given.

 These are made similar to kisses, but are put on the paper in oblong shapes, and dried two hours.

 Take from the board and, with a spoon, remove all the soft part.
 Season half a pint of rich cream with a tablespoonful of sugar and one of wine, or a speck of vanilla, and whip it to a stiff froth.

 Fill the shells with this, and join them.
 Or, they may be filled with ice cream.
 If the meringues are exposed to much heat they are spoiled.